Imprology improv training logo

 Sex and violence, a human history, Zootrophic, London, 2015

 Radical Embodied Improvisation is dangerous, compassionate, and anarchist.
 Self-regulating chaos.
 Sublime incompetence.
 A listening machine.
 What you do with it is up to you.
 Build communities.
 Have fun.
 Learn to breathe.
 Become slow to judge.
 Find beauty everywhere.
+Dismantle patriarchy.
 Demystify your own bullshit.
 Get a life.
 The list is endless.

 Imprology improv class, London 2016, men and women